Firestone Destination AT2 review

 If you’re in the market for a new set of on-/off-road all-terrain tires for your pickup truck, crossover, Jeep, or full-size SUV, then the Firestone Destination AT2 might just be right for you.
 First, the Destination AT2 is dependable and will perform well on or off-road, even in adverse weather conditions.
 Firestone’s Destination AT2 also offers light snow traction that was enough to attract the three-peak mountain snowflake (3PMSF) symbol and the severe snow service certification from the tire industry.

 The major strength of the Destination AT2 is its durable design.
-Firestone built these tires with durability and traction in mind, and in this review, we take a closer look at the Firestone Destination AT2 to see if it is worth your hard-earned money.
+Firestone built these tires with durability and traction in mind.
+In this Firestone Destination AT2 review, we take a closer look at the tire’s features, performance, and overall value to see if it lives up to its reputation and if it’s worth your hard-earned money.

 Firestone Destination AT2 tires are designed for drivers who need winter traction.
 The tires feature a studded pattern and special rubber compound to improve traction and grip in snow and ice.
 They also have a UV protection layer to keep them looking good even when they’re not on the road.